gcallah/MiscWriting/AI/AIAlchemists.md

 come up with a better word, I will use Eliade's term.)

 Eliade's central thesis is that early mining, early metallurgy, and alchemy were all largely *spiritual* practices.
-That claim is likely surprising to most of our readers.
+That claim is likely surprising to many readers.
 Typically, alchemy is thought of as primitive chemistry, attempting to turn lead into gold, and metallurgy and mining as purely practical activities.
 But Eliade demonstrates that all three fields always involved mystical, occult ideologies that saw these activities as far more than mere technical disciplines.
 As he put it:

-"What what the smelter, smith and alchemist have in common is that all three lay claim to a particular magico-religious experience in their relations with matter; this experience is their monopoly and its secret is transmitted through the initiatory rights of their trades.
+"What the smelter, smith and alchemist have in common is that all three lay claim to a particular magico-religious experience in their relations with matter; this experience is their monopoly and its secret is transmitted through the initiatory rights of their trades.
 All three work on a Matter which they hold to be at once alive and sacred, and in their labours they pursue the transformation of matter, its perfection and its transmutation."
-(8-9)

-Similarly, Kurzweil,
+(8-9) (Similarly, Kurzweil,
-[writing in *The Economist*](https://www.economist.com/by-invitation/2024/06/17/ray-kurzweil-on-how-ai-will-transform-the-physical-world), promises that "AI will transform the physical world."
+[writing in *The Economist*](https://www.economist.com/by-invitation/2024/06/17/ray-kurzweil-on-how-ai-will-transform-the-physical-world), promises that "AI will transform the physical world.")

 Right up until the last few centuries, metallurgy and mining were surrounded by mystical rites and attitudes.
 Creating new furnaces or new mines were preceded by periods of ritual purity that culminated in sacrificial rites; Eliade writes "the transformation of holy matter (which is what metal is) demands for its accomplishment the sacrifice of a human being."

-He writes, of primitive metallurgy, "Very early on we are confronted with the notion that ores 'grow' in the belly of the Earth after the manner of embryos."
-(8)

-Much in the way that large language models are supposed to be "learning" as they are being programmed.
+Regarding primitive metallurgy, Eliade notes that "Very early on we are confronted with the notion that ores 'grow' in the belly of the Earth after the manner of embryos."
+(8) (Much in the way that large language models are supposed to be growing in knowledge as they are being programmed.)

 Indeed, the tools of these trades themselves were regarded as magical, per
 Eliade: "The tools of the smith also shared the sacred quality.
 The hammer, the bellows, and the anvil are revealed to be animate miraculous objects.
 They were regarded as capable of operating by their own magico-religious force, unassisted by the smith."
-Just as large-language models are regarded as capable of understanding their input and learning from it, unassisted by the programmer.
+(Just as LLMs are regarded as capable of understanding their input and learning from it, unassisted by the programmer.)

-Eliade shows that the ideology behind alchemy originated in earlier work with
+Eliade traces the ideology behind alchemy to its origin in earlier work with
 metals:

 "To sum up: in the symbols and rites accompanying metallurgical operations there comes into being the idea of an active collaboration of man and nature, perhaps even the belief that man, by his own work, is capable of superseding the process of nature."
 (75)

 Roger Bacon, often considered a forerunner of the Scientific Revolution, wrote about alchemy as a "medicine, which gets rid of impurities and all